I had a miscarriage about 2 months ago. But I was using the IUD Paraguard when I got pregnant. What is the best birth control for me now?

 Dr. Lauren Abern is an OB/GYN specializing in family planning/contraception and LGBTQ health.

 Editor’s Note: For those who are interested in hormonal birth control options, did you know you can have it delivered to your home?
 Check out the service here.
 But remember, always go through your complete body history, and check in with how you are feeling throughout use to ensure you aren’t experiencing negative side effects.
-If you are on hormonal birth control, these supplements may help counteract the side effects!

 All content found on this Website, including: text, images, audio, or other formats, was created for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.